Greg Powers: Career

 Greg Powers began attending Arizona State in the fall of 1995.
-He served as the starting goaltender for the Sun Devils for four seasons, earning all-American honors in 1997, 1998 and 1999 while being named team MVP for both his Sophomore and Junior seasons.
+He served as the starting goaltender for the Sun Devils club team competing in the American Collegiate Hockey Association for four seasons, earning ACHA All-American honors in 1997, 1998 and 1999 while being named team MVP for both his sophomore and junior seasons.
 After graduating from the Walter Cronkite School of Journalism and Mass Communication Powers returned to his alma mater in 2008 to serve as an assistant coach.
 After two seasons he was promoted to the head coaching position and swiftly raised the profile of the Sun Devils.
 In 2012–13, he led Arizona State to its first 30-win season and the following campaign took home the program's first ACHA national championship.
 It came as no surprise that Powers was retained as the bench boss once Arizona State announced they would become an NCAA-sponsored Division I program for the 2015–16 season.

-Coach Powers has been on the Sun Devil coaching staff now for 14 years, and enters his seventh year as head coach of ASU's NCAA Division 1 Hockey Program.
+Powers has been on the Sun Devil coaching staff now for 14 years, and enters his seventh year as head coach of ASU's NCAA Division 1 Hockey Program.
 Powers was a finalist for the 2019 & 2020 Spencer Penrose Award, which is awarded to the NCAA Division 1 Coach Of The Year.
 He was also awarded the 2018–19 Frank Kush, Sun Devil Athletics Coach of the Year Award.

 During the 2018–2019 hockey season, Powers and his staff led the Sun Devils to become the fastest start-up program to qualify for the NCAA Division 1 Tournament in NCAA History.
 The Sun Devils finished the season ranked 10th in the Pairwise rankings.

+Prior to the 2026 season, Powers brought in Tim Ziesel (a former Green Beret) to oversee a strenuous workout session for the first official team activity on August 20 at Sun Angel Stadium.
+Near the end of the workout, for which Powers watched from the side, Matthew Mayich, a prospect for the St. Louis Blues, collapsed and wound up in the hospital under critical condition with an "exertional heat stroke".
+The university announced it was reviewing the circumstances of the workout alongside campus police, with Ziesel retaining a lawyer.